 More employees are working remotely than ever before.
 In fact, 68% of employees around the world, work from home at least once per month.
 This is an upward trend that shows few signs of slowing down thanks to advancements in audiovisual and video conferencing technology.

-With this increase in remote work, your conference room will see more and more usage.
+More than 50% of video conferencing users are wasting nearly 10 minutes per meeting on meeting setup.
+With an increase in remote work, your conference room will see more and more usage.
 Your conference room AV set up needs to be reliable and your IT department must ensure that each room is stocked with the most efficient communication tools available.
 It's especially important for hybrid teams.
 When more employees are conferencing in, seemingly minor annoyances such as tinkering with wires and cables and dealing with bad audio or disconnects can have major effects on productivity.

 Here's how you can set up and troubleshoot your AV system to ensure conference calls go as smoothly as possible, every time.